nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 408
 00:23:13,214 --> 00:23:19,157
-[SPEAKER_00]: yeah i wasn't sure how to handle that because you just tell them no because they do need it especially the payroll what they need by
+[SPEAKER_00]: yeah i wasn't sure how to handle that because you  can't just tell them no because they do need it especially the payroll what they need by

 409
 00:23:19,137 --> 00:23:20,274